List of former Universal Studios Florida attractions: Earthquake: The Big One/Disaster!

 Earthquake: The Big One was an attraction based on the 1974 film, Earthquake, which opened on June 7, 1990.
 The 20-minute experience allowed guests to experience an 8.3 magnitude earthquake in Embarcadero station from the comfort of their BART subway train, moving the setting from Los Angeles in the film, to San Francisco, as the ride required an indoor location.
 Two versions of the ride operated.
 The first version ran from the park's opening in 1990 through to 2002 and was based solely on the film.
 Earthquake: The Big One initially operated for only short periods of time during the first four months after opening due to a series of operational problems, resulting in Universal filing suit against the rides manufacturer, Ride & Show Engineering, Inc. Once operational, the lawsuit was dropped.

 From 2002 until its closure in 2007, the attraction was based on several films including E.T. the Extra-Terrestrial, How the Grinch Stole Christmas, U-571 and Earthquake.
 Earthquake was permanently closed on November 5, 2007, to make way for Disaster!: A Major Motion Picture Ride...Starring You! which opened on January 17, 2008.
-Disaster! closed its door on September 8, 2015, to make way for Fast & Furious: Supercharged; a version of Earthquake: The Big One which is part of the Studio Tour still operates at Universal Studios Hollywood.
+Disaster! closed its door on September 8, 2015, to make way for Fast & Furious: Supercharged; the first iteration of Earthquake: The Big One which is part of the Studio Tour still operates at Universal Studios Hollywood.